 "Military organization [is] a socio-technological subsystem that enables an associated social system to conduct armed confrontations with other social systems".5 It is the "organized application of force between parties that are at war".6 It has been stated that a "concept of organization" cannot be "unambiguously defined",7 a fact demonstrated by the many concepts.
 In line with the organizational understanding of military planners, this article places the focus on the "organizational structure" of military units, in contrast to economic literature, which comprehends also the command and control process as being part of "organization".
 Social sciences literature on organization, by contrast, focuses on general processes of institutionalization.
 However, and literally presented for muster by the military, there has always been interplay between the formal and informal aspects of organization.8 This explains the time-dependent and perspective-dependent "temporality" of the organization.9 From its own perspective, the military's "organizedness" has rarely been thematized, but rather taken for granted.
 This illustrates the extent to which socially (re)produced modes of thinking (re)produce social systems.10

-In refer to the "civilian" and the "military" as opposing concepts.11 The introduction of uniforms from the late-17th century onward and the increasing accommodation of soldiers in barracks in the 19th century illustrate the functional differentiation between the troops and their surroundings.
+In Europe, it only became common from the 18th century to refer to the "civilian" and the "military" as opposing concepts.11 The introduction of uniforms from the late-17th century onward and the increasing accommodation of soldiers in barracks in the 19th century illustrate the functional differentiation between the troops and their surroundings.
 The "bureaucratization of the army" highlighted by Max Weber (1864–1920) as an "ideal type" points to organizational processes aimed at creating an "impersonal order" as the "continuous, rule-bound conduct of official business" with the unambiguous assignment of hierarchical and functional responsibilities.12 The structural formations and rank structures emerged during the early modern period in a Europe-wide process.
 As militarily organized armed actors of the European kind actively propagated their own organizational standards, it is scarcely possible to discuss this topic from a "non-hegemonic" perspective.
 What is recognized worldwide under International Law as being military is ultimately based on western organizational concepts.
-For the purposes of illustration, this article will focus on and examples.
-However, this perspective must acknowledge that the modeling effect of these examples played out in the context of Europe-wide transfer processes., it only became common from the 18th century to
+For the purposes of illustration, this article will focus on French and Prussian-German examples.
+However, this perspective must acknowledge that the modeling effect of these examples played out in the context of Europe-wide transfer processes.

 Organization, Nationalization and Institutionalization